stefan-niculae/abstract-machine/README.md

 ## Bugs
 - Order of operations: `4 + 6/2` evaluates to `(4+6) / 2` (workaround: `4 + (6/2)` to get `7`)
-- Keywords: the following are treated as a variable name: `true, false, if, then, else, while, do`
+- Keywords: the following are treated as a variable name: `true, false, if, then, else, while, do, break, continue, exit`

 ## TODO